sallonoroff/sallonoroff.github.io/_posts/2011-02-21-it-could-be-me-draw-51.md

 Financial outcome: **-£1**

 Nope, nothing.
-Though rather annoyingly if i had still been playing the same set of numbers that i&#8217;d started the experiment with (06, 09, 16, 23, 27, 32) then i&#8217;d now be celebrating a £10 win.
-And the opposing balances wouldn&#8217;t look like this&#8230;
+Though rather annoyingly if i had still been playing the same set of numbers that i'd started the experiment with (06, 09, 16, 23, 27, 32) then i'd now be celebrating a £10 win.
+And the opposing balances wouldn't look like this&#8230;

-**Lottery balance: -£51.00  //  Not A Lottery balance: £51.12**
+**Lottery balance: -£51.00  |  Not A Lottery balance: £51.12**